 Kick and Bass Sidechaining

-Based upon the genre, it is fine when you’re able to feel the kick drum hits, as opposed to hearing it.
+Based on the genre, it is fine when you’re able to feel the kick drum hits, as opposed to hearing them.
 This will not always work for each genre though.
 At times it’s not something that you need to notice so much in a mix.

 Two genres having the kick actually punch through the mix are dance songs and Hip-Hop.
 People will be dancing and jumping to the beat of the kick and bass guitar in these genres more than to rock.

 While it may not be applied as often or as many genres, for specific tracks it truly brings the bass track back to life.

 For instance, the kick drum wired via the compressor’s sidechain circuitry will sustain the bass for quite a while.
 Because the compressor will stay clamped down on your bass track for a time that kick lasts.
 This works wonders with mixing kick and 808.